-If you care for French & Italian fusion dining with a view, you can do so at Carrot Restaurant located on the same floor.
+If you care for French & Italian fusion dining with a view, you can do so at Sky Carrot Restaurant located on the same floor.
 Only guests at this restaurant have the privilege to enjoy the view from the east side of this observation, which is faced towards Tokyo’s city center.
 From this angle, Tokyo Tower and TOKYO SKYTREE® can be seen in the distance among the Tokyo Skyscrapers, which look especially beautiful as the sun sets of the city.
 Having an evening meal here above the sparling metropolis certainly makes for a romantic date!

 Access: Sangenjaya Station (Tokyu Den-entoshi Line, Tokyu Setagaya Line)

 Entrance Fee: Free